developmentseed/scoreboard/docusaurus/docs/users/create-team.md

 sidebar_label: "Create a team"
 ---

-Admin users of Scoreboard are able to create teams using the admin section of the site.
+Managers of Scoreboard are able to create teams.

 To create a team:

 - Log in to Scoreboard if you haven't already
-- Visit the teams admin page
 - Click the Create New Team link
 - Enter information about the team:
   - name